akamai/cli-edgeworkers/README.md

 ### List Resource Tiers for a specific Contract ID
-Allows customers to list Resource Tiers that can be used to create or clone EdgeWorker IDs.
+List Resource Tiers that can be used to create or clone EdgeWorker IDs.

 Usage: `akamai list-restiers`